 What we will see & do:

-On our ‘Special – Solidarity Tour for the People,’ to Cuba' will feature many of these activities attending and Visiting various Cuban events & institutions such as: 3 days of participation in the Third Anti-Imperialist Hemispheric Conference of Solidarity for Democracy and Against Neoliberalism, visits to the Museum of the Revolution, Visit to Rum and Tobacco Museum, City Tour of Old & Central Havana, Meeting with the CDR, CTC, CFM, I-CAP, etc., as well as, meeting with US Students from ELAM (The Latin American School of Medicine), Meeting with representatives from UNEAC/Cultural Artist, Museum of the Santeria in Guanabacoa and it Afro-Cuban community, to visiting 'Callejon de Hamel', to enjoy Afro-Cuba dance and tradition, to health care institution/s, and having a discussion on Race with internationally known intellectual Esteban Morales.
-These are just some of the activities that may be included in your organized program, in addition to transportation from the airport and on the ground while there, tour guide, private bus excursion, 3- star hotel, double occupancy, two meals a day, your visa, and a round trip air flight from Miami to Cuba.
+The 38th Annual Havana Jazz Festival Opens on January 22nd until the 30th in venues around the city.
+‘Special – Travel Challenge Tour for the People,’ to Cuba' will feature many of these activities attending and Visiting various Cuban events & institutions such as visits to the Museum of the Revolution, Visit to Rum and Tobacco Museum, City Tour of Old & Central Havana, Meeting with the CDR, CTC, CFM, I-CAP, etc., as well as, meeting with US Students from ELAM (The Latin American School of Medicine), Meeting with representatives from UNEAC/Cultural Artist, Museum of the Santeria in Guanabacoa and it Afro-Cuban community, to visiting 'Callejon de Hamel', to enjoy Afro-Cuba dance and tradition, to health care institution/s, and having a discussion on Race with internationally known Cuban intellectuals.
+These are just some of the activities that may be included in your organized program, in addition to transportation from the airport and on the ground while there, a tour guide, private bus excursion, 3- star hotel, double occupancy, two meals a day, your visa, and a round trip air flight from Cancun to Cuba.
 Join us and Come & See Cuba 4 Yourself!

 What is the African Awareness Association?